 Pay for the order of the car behind me in the drive-thru.
-This unsuspecting person was about to receive a free meal.
+An unsuspecting person will receive a free meal.
 When I told the cashier that I wanted to pay for the car behind me, she was not surprised.
-My guess is they have other customers do the same thing.
+My guess is they have other customers that do the same thing.

 Salvation Army Bell Ringers

 Give Salvation Army Bell Ringers a gift card and tell them thank-you.
 Maybe a Starbucks or Caribou gift card?